-(CN) – President Donald Trump visited Boeing’s massive passenger aircraft production facility in North Charleston, South Carolina Friday, delivering a pro-business and pro-worker message that was long on patriotism and steered clear of the many controversies dogging his administration.
+NORTH CHARLESTON, S.C.
+(CN) - President Donald Trump visited Boeing's massive passenger aircraft production facility on Friday, delivering a pro-business and pro-worker message that was long on patriotism and steered clear of the many controversies dogging his administration.

-Trump, en route to Mar-a-Lago, the Palm Beach, Florida home he calls the winter White House, stopped at Boeing to help celebrate the debut of the aerospace giant’s 787-10 Dreamliner.
+Trump, en route to Mar-a-Lago, the Palm Beach, Florida, home he calls the winter White House, stopped at the Boeing North Charleston to help celebrate the debut of the aerospace giant's 787-10 Dreamliner.
 His brief, tightly scheduled visit lasted just about two hours and public comments, a brief 10-15 minutes.
-It included a private tour of the facility conducted by Boeing CEO Dennis Muilenburg.
+It included a private tour of the North Charleston facility conducted by Boeing CEO Dennis Muilenburg.

 The president was accompanied aboard Air Force One on his flight to Charleston International Airport by his daughter Ivanka Trump and her husband, Trump senior adviser Jared Kushner, and White House Chief of State Reince Priebus.